 Mr Wagner has worked on a wide variety of Homeland Security operational and policy issues.
 He became a recognized government leader in international border management and application of biometrics.
 He developed many security and facilitation programs for international travel, such as Global Entry and Automated Passport Control, and most recently, he designed and launched the vision for token-less and touch-less travel by leveraging facial recognition technology.

 Mr Wagner successfully reengineered and automated many government programs saving millions of dollars annually and allowing thousands of staff hours to be reinvested in more effective work.
 He also authored and implemented government policy related to national security, international travel, border inspection authorities, and use of biometrics.
 Mr Wagner testified over two dozen times before Congress in the Senate and House of Representatives on a variety of topics involving national security, use of biometrics, privacy, managing commercial trade and travel, and international border management.

-In this role, Mr. Wagner oversees nearly 30,000 employees including approximately 23,000 CBP Officers and over 2,400 CBP Agriculture Specialists that protect U.S. borders.
-An annual operating budget of $4.8 billion provides for operations at over 330 ports of entry, and many programs that support the national security, immigration, customs, and commercial trade-related missions of CBP.
+An experienced member of the Senior Executive Service for nearly a decade, and career, uniformed federal law enforcement officer for over 28 years, he retired as the Deputy Executive Assistant Commissioner for the Office of Field Operations in July 2020.
+In that role, Mr Wagner oversaw over 31,000 employees including over 25,000 CBP Officers and over 2,700 CBP Agriculture Specialists that protect U.S. borders.
+The most recent annual operating budget of $6.5 billion provided for operations at over 330 ports of entry, and many programs that support the national security, immigration, customs, and commercial trade-related missions of CBP.